Independence ratio and random eigenvectors in transitive graphs: Introduction

 where $N(v)$ denotes the set of neighbors of $v$ in $G$.
 So a wave function is basically an eigenvector of the adjacency operator of $G$, except that it does not need to be in $\ell_2(V(G))$.

-These random wave functions will also let us answer an open question concerning factor of i.i.d.\ processes.
+These random wave functions will also let us answer an open question concerning factor of i.i.d. processes.
 Suppose that we have independent standard normal random variables $Z_u$ assigned to each vertex $u$ of an infinite transitive graph $G$.
-By a \emph{factor of i.i.d.\ process} on $G$ we mean random variables $X_v$, $v \in V(G)$ that are all obtained as measurable functions of the random variables $Z_u$, $u \in V(G)$ and that are $\Aut(G)$-equivariant (i.e., they commute with the natural action of $\Aut(G)$).
-It is easy to see that for any factor of i.i.d.\ process the correlation of $X_v$ and $X_{v'}$ converges to $0$ as the distance of $v$ and $v'$ goes to infinity.
+By a \emph{factor of i.i.d. process} on $G$ we mean random variables $X_v$, $v \in V(G)$ that are all obtained as measurable functions of the random variables $Z_u$, $u \in V(G)$ and that are $\Aut(G)$-equivariant [i.e., they commute with the natural action of $\Aut(G)$].
+It is easy to see that for any factor of i.i.d. process $X_v$, $v \in V(G)$ with $0< \var(X_v) < \infty$, the correlation of $X_v$ and $X_{v'}$ converges to $0$ as the distance of $v$ and $v'$ goes to infinity; see Proposition~\ref {propcorrdecay} in the \hyperref[secapp]{Appendix}.
 So a random process that is $0$ everywhere with probability $1/2$ and $1$ everywhere with probability $1/2$ cannot be a factor of i.i.d.
-However, it can be seen easily that this process can be approximated by factor of i.i.d.\ processes provided that $G$ is amenable.
-So the space of factor of i.i.d.\ processes is not closed, that is, the distributions of these processes do not form a closed set w.r.t.\ the weak topology.
-It has been an open question whether the same is true on non-amenable graphs, for example, on the $d$-regular tree, see \cite[Section 4, Question 4]{birs_report}.
-We will show that the space of factor of i.i.d.\ processes is not closed provided that the spectrum of $G$ is uncountable.
+However, it can be seen easily that this process can be approximated by factor of i.i.d. processes provided that $G$ is amenable.
+So the space of factor of i.i.d. processes is not closed; that is, the distributions of these processes do not form a closed set w.r.t. the weak topology.
+It has been an open question whether the same is true on nonamenable graphs, for example, on the \mbox{$d$-}regular tree; see \cite{birsreport}, Section~4, Question~4.
+We will show that the space of factor of i.i.d. processes is not closed provided that the spectrum of $G$ is uncountable.

-We say that a factor of i.i.d. process $X_v$, $v \in V(G)$ is a \emph{linear factor of i.i.d.}\ if each $X_v$ is obtained as a (possibly infinite) linear combination of $Z_u$, $u \in V(G)$.
-Note that linear factors have the following properties. \begin{definition} We call a collection of random variables $X_v$, $v \in V(G)$ a \emph{Gaussian process} on $G$ if they are jointly Gaussian and each $X_v$ is centered (i.e., has mean $0$).
+We say that a factor of i.i.d. process $X_v$, $v \in V(G)$ is a \emph{linear factor of i.i.d.} if each $X_v$ is obtained as a (possibly infinite) linear combination of $Z_u$, $u \in V(G)$.
+Note that linear factors have the following properties.

+\begin{definition} We call a collection of random variables $X_v$, $v \in V(G)$ a~\emph{Gaussian process} on $G$ if they are jointly Gaussian, and each $X_v$ is centered (i.e., has mean $0$).
 (Random variables are jointly Gaussian if any finite linear combination of them is Gaussian.)
-We say that a Gaussian process $X_v$ is $\Aut(G)$-invariant (or simply invariant) if for any $\Phi \in \Aut(G)$ the joint distribution of the Gaussian process $X_{\Phi(v)}$ is the same as that of the original process. \end{definition}
+We say that a Gaussian process $X_v$ is $\Aut(G)$-invariant (or simply invariant) if for any $\Phi\in\Aut(G)$ the joint distribution of the Gaussian process $X_{\Phi(v)}$ is the same as that of the original process. \end{definition}